davidenoma/moka/README.md

 This pipeline offers flexibility of GWAS analysis & visualizations with different multi-omics variant specific weights.

 ## 🚀 Usage
-To run the BAS pipeline:
+To run the moka pipeline:

 1.Minimal data inputs